 Inaccessible or Corrupt files and folders

-Too much time consumption by system for loading, shutting down or rebooting
+Too much time consumption by the system for loading, shutting down or rebooting

 Data Recovery from Bad Sectors